 A Week Of Outfits With Aditi Mayer From ADIMAY

 The Good Trade's Week of Outfits Series highlights women that have personally inspired us to shop and live with intention!
-Each woman takes her own unique approach slow fashion and demonstrates how beautifully sustainable fashion can come to life.
+Each woman takes her own unique approach to slow fashion and demonstrates how beautifully sustainable fashion can come to life.
 Today we're excited to share a week of outfits from Aditi Mayer, the conscious blogger behind ADIMAY!

 / / ABOUT ADITI / /